Welcome to Macau Timepiece Museum, it is a great honor to share our timepieces collection with you all.

 Macau is a meeting place for Eastern and Western culture and commerce, it plays an important role in China’s horology history.
 Along with the change of time, this part of history in Macau has been more or less neglected, and yet need to be further discovered and studied.

 To promote the horological culture and knowledge, and contribute to Macau’s historical heritage, as a private museum, Macau Timepiece Museum is honored to present our curator’s timepiece collection to the public.
 The museum consists of several exhibition areas: contemporary wristwatch area, Joint exhibitions of collectors, Panerai exhibition area, antique clocks and pocket watches area, timepiece fans interactive area, and activity and exhibition area, each of them will show different timepieces that span time and space.
-The earliest collection dates back to 400 years ago, we invite all who are interested in it join us in enrichment and learning.
+In our museum, the earliest collection dates to 400 years ago, we invite all who are interested in horology to join us in enrichment and learning.
 And soon, there will be more special personal collections exhibitions held in our museum.

 Our curator, Mr. Fong Wing Ngai, tries his best to search and collect interesting timepieces around the world for years.
 With the thought that it is much better to share the joy with everybody than alone, Mr. Fong and the museum team set up the museum from scratch hopes the citizens of Macau and the visitors from all over the world can enjoy here.
 Meanwhile, we are pleased to have our curator’ s friend and mentor Mr. Huo Feile here, who is not only a Macau local independent watchmaker but also a veteran antique timepiece restorer and collector.
 We are honored to display his works in the museum, and we will work together to fill the blank of watchmaking in Macau, commit ourselves to cultivate more horological talents in the future.